science-nature/DAPPER/README.md

     by Patrick N. Raanes, Geir Evensen, and Andreas S. Stordal

-The results are given by `Figure 1`, whose data points can be reproduced using
+The benchmark results are plotted in `Figure 1`, whose data points can be reproduced using
 `run Stoch_iEnS/bench_L95.py N`
 from within `ipython` (with cwd DAPPER).